 Have you been to India?
 What does your wardrobe consist of when you travel?

 If you’re interested, here’s another article I wrote about feeling fashionable while travelling.
-Additionally, you can check out what to wear in Thailand, what to wear in Nepal, what to wear in Bhutan, and what to wear in Russia.
+Additionally, you can check out what to wear in Thailand, what to wear in Nepal, what to wear in Bhutan, what to wear in Russia, what to wear in Cuba, what to wear in Canada in winter, what to wear in Kenya, and what to wear in Colombia.